-To say that the artist Deborah Roberts is interested in ideas of beauty and race is like saying Stephen Hawking is interested in physics and cosmology.
-Beauty and race are Roberts’ whole deal; she is incisively engaged with those ideas, specifically as they have applied, and continue to apply, to African-American women.
-Roberts is interested—in sinking the sword of justice into the Eurocentric beauty standards that women of African heritage have struggled to embody for centuries.
+The artist Deborah Roberts is incisively engaged with ideas of beauty and race, specifically as they have applied, and continue to apply, to African American women.
+Indeed, Roberts isn’t just interested — she wants to take a shining sword of justice and lunge it into the heart of Eurocentric beauty standards that women of African heritage have struggled to embody for centuries.

 We’ve been hearing about the Beauty of Blackness since at least the 1960s, so certainly our culture has absorbed this lesson, right?
 And yet: just last week, a white woman in West Virginia called Michelle Obama an “ape in heels” and said, incredibly, “It will be so refreshing to have a classy, beautiful, dignified First Lady back in the White House.”

 Roberts is affronted by these objective, binary ideals of beauty.
 Her most recognizable works in this, her second outing at Art Palace, are continuations of the type of photomontages she showed at the gallery in 2014.
 These collages of black girls, surgically cobbled together with grotesque limbs and exaggerated features, sometimes of white people, evoke her own earlier work, as well as the Dallas artist Jean Lacy, and before her to the collaged figures of Dada artists Hannah Höch and George Grosz.